sveltejs/svelte/site/README.md

 ## Using a local copy of Svelte

 By default, the REPL will fetch the most recent version of Svelte from https://unpkg.com/svelte.
+When running the site locally, you can also use your local copy of Svelte.

-To use the local copy of the compiler and runtime from this repo, you can navigate to [localhost:3000/repl?version=local](http://localhost:3000/repl?version=local).
-To produce the proper browser-compatible UMD build, you will need to run `npm run build` with the `PUBLISH` environment variable set (to any non-empty string).
+To produce the proper browser-compatible UMD build of the compiler, you will need to run `npm run build` (or `npm run dev`) in the root of this repository with the `PUBLISH` environment variable set to any non-empty string.

+Then visit the REPL at [localhost:3000/repl?version=local](http://localhost:3000/repl?version=local).

 ## REPL GitHub integration